CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 SINGLE_SITE_CONSTRAINTS = 5:ASN 6
 ```

-Use `NONE` or omit the flag when no single-site constraint is needed.
+Use `NONE` or omit the parameter when no single-site constraint is needed.

 #### Grouped-site constraints